evanlouie/evanlouie.github.io/_posts/2016-10-05-react-web-worker.md

 ---
 layout: post
 title: 'React & Web Workers'
-tags: react, web workers, node, javascript, browser, multi-thread, multi-process
+tags: react web-workers node javascript browser multi-thread multi-process
 excerpt: 'One of the less well known or used features of modern browsers is Web Worker support.
 With it, you can use spin up isolated processes to do CPU intensive tasks without locking the windows main rendering thread.'
 ---